 Are you prepared to detect incidents and threats?

 With changing complex technical environments and the number of attacks conducted each day; it has become less of a matter of if you will get attacked and more about when.
 Daily security exploits have significantly evolved from Trojan Horses to Advanced Persistent Threats (APT) that stealthily and continually attack your systems while remaining undetected.
 Having the correct adaptive security architecture protocols in place for detecting incidents and threats can save your business from countless losses.

 While anti-virus software is a necessity, it is not enough to protect your business from today’s hackers.
 Systems such as security information and event management (SIEM) software add advanced levels of logging and monitoring that your business needs to automatically detect and alert you to potential threats in your IT infrastructure.

 Do you have processes in place for what to do after a threat is detected?

 Detecting a threat is step one; however, what happens next is even more important.
-Are your security tools able to resolve the issue and if not, who is in charge of removing the threat?
+Are your security tools able to prevent data breaches and resolve the issue and if not, who is in charge of removing the threat?
 Having procedures in place to investigate the threat and work towards its resolution reduces the time your business remains vulnerable and may save your business from immeasurable damages.
 Once the threat is resolved, it is important to analyze why this incident occurred and how it can be prevented in the future.

 If your business answers ‘no’ to any of these questions, your IT systems may be at a higher risk for breaches and successful attacks.
 Contact us today to protect your business and enhance your security architecture.